Rio02coder/QRIO-Components/README.md

 ```

 As example backends we have provided some IBM fake backends in the files `qrio-m02.py` to `qrio-m11.py` in the root directory `QRIOMeta-main/core/backends` (This is considering a 11 node cluster.
 So, we have 10 worker nodes and 1 master node).
 The contents of these files can be placed in `backend.py` in the worker nodes in the cluster.
+Note, these individual `backend.py` files are in the root directory of the worker node.

 # Setup the scheduler